How To (Not) Annoy Your Partner

 By Dr. Lovegood

-a better idea of how to modify our behavior without becoming someone different.
+our behavior can improve our relationships without becoming someone different.

-If your partner is an Artisan, they are much more concerned with getting things accomplished than with following regulations.
+If your partner is a Guardian, they are much more concerned with doing things the right way and avoiding problems with careful planning.

 You are likely to annoy them if you: